 THE WANDERERS ARE:

 As a young broadcast journalist in South Africa in the early 1990s, Catherine was dispatched on her first proper overseas jaunt: a political press trip to Kenya.
 She drank her first gin and tonic at Nairobi’s Norfolk Hotel, and stayed in a suite-with-a-view at the Mount Kenya Safari Club.
 With her appetite for travel thus whet, she set about remedying her lack of worldliness by gallivanting far and wide, and collecting stories as she went.
-She’s now visited around 60 countries, and has won awards for her writing on four continents.
-In 2017 and 2018 she was named the Australian Society of Travel Writers’ Travel Writer of the Year.
-In 2017 was an Explore Canada Awards of Excellence winner (Culinary Category) and received a Kennedy Award for Outstanding Journalism in both 2017 and 2018.
+She’s now visited over 60 countries, and has won awards for her writing on four continents.
+In 2017 and 2018 she was named ASTW Travel Writer of the Year and received consecutive Kennedy Awards for Outstanding Journalism.

 Bernard O’Shea spent much of his wild youth lying in bed, staring at maps of faraway places and wondering what it must be like to live there.
 One day he said to himself, “enough wondering, it’s time to wander”.
 (Coincidentally, at the same time his father said, “it’s time you got a job”.)
 So he became a journalist, a get-rich scheme if ever there was one!
 Over the years he has visited 38 countries and has written travel pieces for leading Australian newspapers and magazines such as The Australian Financial Review’s Sophisticated Traveller and Life & Leisure.
 He is the Travel Editor at The Australian Women’s Weekly.